 The easternmost segment of formerly transcontinental U.S. 80 follows the Interstate 16 corridor between Macon and Savannah.
 U.S. 129 Alternate also parallels the freeway south from Lanier Heights outside Macon to Bullard, while the easternmost portion doubles as U.S. 17.

-Work to rebuild the 1962 interchange at Interstate 16’s west end is slated for construction between fall 2016 and 2024.
-The six-phase project was first studied in the early 1980s with preliminary engineering in 1998. $380 million in construction4 will shift the left-hand ramps from I-75 south to I-16 east and from I-16 west to I-75 south to right-hand ramps.
-Collector distributor roadways will be added including along I-75 south from I-16 to U.S. 41 & GA 19 (Hardeman Avenue / Forsyth Street) and on both sides of I-16 to Exits 1 and 2.
-Details of the project can be found at the GaDOT I-16/I-75 Improvement Project web site.
+Work to rebuild the 1962 interchange at Interstate 16’s west end is slated for construction between Fall 2016 and 2024.
+The six-phase project was first studied in the early 1980s with preliminary engineering in 1998. $380 million in construction4 will shift the left side ramps from I-75 south to I-16 east and from I-16 west to I-75 south to right side ramps.
+Collector distributor roadways will be added including along I-75 south from I-16 to U.S. 41 & SR 19 (Hardeman Avenue / Forsyth Street) and on both sides of I-16 to Exits 1 and 2.

 East End – Savannah, GA